-

-This hybrid is a sister of Appalachian Spring and Mountain Splendor (Sarracenia oreophila x rubra jonesii).
+This hybrid is a sister of Mountain Splendor (Sarracenia oreophila x rubra jonesii).
 Pitchers on an adult plant typically reach 18 inches, taller and greener than its sisters.
-In spring, Mountain Meadow produces yellow flowers, whereas her sisters produce red (Appalachian Spring) and peach (Mountain Splendor) flowers.
-Mountain Meadow is an early season plant, producing its best pitchers in early summer.
+In spring, Mountain Meadow produces yellow flowers, whereas her sisters produce peach (Mountain Splendor) flowers.
+Mountain Meadow is an early-season plant that produces its best pitchers in early summer.
 In mid summer, the plant will cease pitcher production.
-When the summer heat subsides, it will send up another set of pitchers that are stouter than the first.
+When the summer heat subsides, it will send up another set of pitchers, stouter than the first.

 Type of Plant: Outdoor perennial for container growing.